Find Trade Colleges

 Read full report on Allied Health Professions at Kirkwood Community College

-Iowa Lakes Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #7 on the list.
+Iowa Lakes Community College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 Iowa Lakes Community College is a small public school located in the remote town of Estherville.

 In-state tuition fees for undergraduate students at Iowa Lakes Community College are $7,004 per year.

-With a ranking of #8, Mercy College of Health Sciences did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
-Located in the midsize city of Des Moines, Mercy College of Health Sciences is a private not-for-profit college with a small student population.
+Mercy College of Health Sciences came in at #8 in this year’s edition of the Best Value Allied Health Professions Undergraduate Certificate Schools in Iowa ranking.
+Located in the city of Des Moines, Mercy College of Health Sciences is a private not-for-profit school with a small student population.

-With a ranking of #9, St Luke’s College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+St Luke’s College landed the #9 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
 St Luke's College is a fairly small private not-for-profit school located in the city of Sioux City.

 Explore all the Best Value Allied Health Professions Colleges in the Plains States Area or other specific states within that region.